theerthani/portfolio/content/certifications/docker.md

 -  packaged, built, and deployed a static web application using Docker.
 Along the way, also learnt the essential concepts and commands about Docker containers, had hands-on experience for building and containerizing our own applications.

-- Emerge as someone who knows how to use Docker and build containerized applications.
+- learnt about how to use Docker and build containerized applications.
-- Deep-dive to get your hands dirty with Docker command-line.
-- Get started with Docker containers & related concepts
+- learnt about docker command-line and related concepts.